If the kids have been hounding you for a pet, you're going to need to do your homework before taking on a new family

 Providing quality care for your pet is essential to keeping it healthy and happy.
-Of course, first there’s the cost to buy or adopt pets.
+First, there’s the cost to buy or adopt pets.
 Then, besides the outlay for vaccinations, there are medications, supplements, food, grooming, transportation, holiday housing, medical procedures and pet toy costs to consider.
 It’s useful to draw up a budget for expected costs associated with a pet and check how financially committed you can be when it comes to an extra family member to provide for.

 5. What will happen to your pet if you move overseas?

 Pets are a long-term commitment and as they aren’t as vocal (and rarely as messy) as the kids, it’s up to you to ensure you can care for them, no matter what.
 With the transient family life often seen in Singapore, you need to be realistic about the big impact an overseas (or even local) move can have on your pet.
 If you are likely to be relocating during the pet’s lifetime (up to around 18 years for a cat and 14 years for a dog), this needs to be carefully considered before committing to an animal.

 6. What kind of pet fits best for our family?

 Choosing the right kind of pet is important: if you have a fur allergy in the family, then a long-haired Persian cat is going to be a bad move!
 But if you want a pet that’s fairly independent but still comes looking for cuddles, a cat could be the purr-fect fit.
-A family who loves long walks along the East Coast Park could really benefit from a pup to join in on the adventures.
+A family who loves long walks along the East Coast Park could really benefit from a pup joining in on the adventures.
 And stick insects, hamsters, rabbits, guinea pigs, turtles and even rats are other great picks if you have younger kids or less time to spend caring for a pet.

 7. Where should I get my pet from?